 Investigate and resolve any problems with your order fulfillment and shipping procedures.

 For best results with order fulfillment and shipping, choose a reliable print on demand provider.
 A POD provider who handles your ordering and shipping for you can help you avoid issues you’d encounter handling orders on your own.
-Gelato provides shipping and delivery to 32 countries around the world.
+With 130+ production hubs in 32 countries, Gelato produces, ships, and delivers to customers around the world, cutting down on shipping times and rates.

 Once your marketing and sales operations are in place, you can shift your focus to growing your customer base and building your business.
 Here are some tips to help you grow your revenue: